michauhl/RBPBench/README.md

 Finally, `rbpbench compare` is used to compare multiple search results (e.g. to compare peak caller peformance, see examples [above](#comparisons-between-search-results)).

+To get a full list of parameters with descriptions available for each mode, use `-h`, e.g. for the first mode `rbpbench search -h`.

 ### Inputs